seawaywen/cv/README.md

 ## Use the webpack to build the asset
 $ yarn run build

 if you need the build automatically with the file changes
 $ yarn run watch

 A task is defined to run the build with the running server
 $ yarn dev

+Production build
+$ yarn prod-build

-# Use the docker start service
+# Use the docker build && start service
 $ docker-compose up [--build]

 ## some useful commands:
 $ docker container exec -it cv_web_1 bash

+## removed all the dangling images
 $ docker rmi `docker images -q -f dangling=true`

+# Deploy with Kubernetes
+### Persistent volume claim
+$ kubectl apply -f kubernetes/db/persistent-volume-claim.yaml

+### deploy the database
+$ kubectl apply -f kubernetes/db/deploy.yaml

+### deploy app and nginx
+$ kubectl apply -f kubernetes/app/deploy.yaml

+### monitor command
+$ kubectl get pod --watch
+$ kubectl get deployment --watch
+$ kubectl get service --watch

 # Use the coverage to check the code(testcase) coverage
 $ make coverage ARGS='src'

 $ make coverage-report-html

 Then you can find the generated coverage HTML version report under ROOT/htmlcov/